Tokyo Olympics digest: American Caeleb Dressel wins 100m freestyle | DW | 29.07.2021

 Here's the latest news and results from the Tokyo Olympics:

 China had a big day in the pool as the nation picked up its first two swimming golds in Tokyo.
-First Zhang Yufei won the 200-meter butterfly, her second medal at the Olympics after her silver in the 100-meter fly.
+First Zhang Yufei won the 200-meter butterfly, setting a new Olympic record with her time of 2:03.86.
 China's 4x200-meter team put in a world record performance, winning with a time of 7:40.33.

 Ireland won their first-ever gold medal in rowing as Fintan McCarthy and Paul O'Donovan took the men's lightweight double sculls.
 The women's lightweight double sculls produced an exciting finish as Italian pair of Valentina Rodini and Federica Cesarini vaulted from third to first in the final 50 meters to win gold.